“As an African-American actor, a lot of our stories haven’t been told.”—Chadwick Boseman

 After the unprecedented success of Black Panther, Boseman appeared in later instalments of the Avengers series (Infinity War and Endgame).
 He also starred in Brian Kirk’s 2019 action thriller 21 Bridges as an intelligent NYPD detective.
 His last film is Spike Lee’s wonderful 2020 effort, Da 5 Bloods, where Boseman plays one of the four African American veterans who return to Vietnam in search of gold only to be confronted with the horrors of a violent history.
 While speaking about Boseman’s character, Lee said, “This character is heroic; he’s a superhero.
 Who do we cast?
 We cast Jackie Robinson, James Brown, Thurgood Marshall, and we cast T’Challa.
 Chad is a superhero!
 That character is Christlike!
 Notice the way [the cinematographer Newton Thomas Sigel] shot him.
 There’s light from heaven coming down from above on him.”

-Chadwick Boseman’s death is an immeasurable loss for the black community as well as the world of cinema.
+Chadwick Boseman’s death arrived as an immeasurable loss for the black community as well as the world of cinema.
 The talented actor was one of the leading voices of his generation and it is a tragedy that we won’t see more from him, be it acting performances or the directorial efforts he always wanted to undertake.
-There will, however, be a posthumous release of Netflix’s adaptation of August Wilson’s play Ma Rainey’s Black Bottom where he will star opposite Viola Davis.
+There has been, however, a posthumous release of Netflix’s adaptation of August Wilson’s play Ma Rainey’s Black Bottom in which he stars opposite Viola Davis in a beautiful swansong.
 His bravery and efforts in the face of insurmountable odds will ensure that he will always remain an inspiration for each and every one of us.